andersevenrud/ha-nexa-bridge-x/README.md

 This is a *unofficial* Home Assistant integration for the [Nexa Bridge X](https://nexa.se/nexa-bridge-x).

-> The legacy "Nexa Bridge" (non-X) is also supported.
+> The "Bridge X" has the product name Bridge2.
+Legacy "Bridge1" and latest "Bridge3" is also supported.

 Makes it possible to view and control devices set up in the Nexa App/Web UI.